Reed-CompBio/protein-function-prediction/README.md

 - Download [conda](https://conda.io/projects/conda/en/latest/index.html)
 - Once you have cloned the repo, do the following command to create a conda environment with the necessary packages:
 - `conda env create -f environment.yml`
+- Now you have a conda environment that has all the necessary packages for this project
-- To test that everything is working you can run the main.py file
+- To test that everything is working, you can run `python main.py`